2do2go/esencia/README.md

 	View.setData = function() {
 		this.getView('#nestedViewContainer').setData({
-			// data for nested view will be setted every time
+			// data for nested view will be set every time
 			// when current view rendering
 			title: 'Title'
 		});